NERC's internal scheme of delegation

 Setting targets.
 Using the scheme of delegation, SISB may advise Council on suitable targets for delivering elements of strategy.
 NEB may also advise the Chief Executive on suitable targets and on any issues associated with delivering those targets.
 Council will make the final decision on the targets set out in the NERC strategy and on the associated investment decisions – although the NERC Investment Committee (NIC) has a level of decision-making power in this area.

 Monitoring progress.
 Council requires assurance that progress on those targets is on track.
-NERC's balanced scorecard and strategy implementation plan ensures this happens, setting out the targets and deliverables to meet NERC's strategy.
+NERC's Delivery Plan and scorecard ensures this happens, setting out the targets, actions, milestones and deliverables to meet NERC's strategy.
 These represent NERC's reporting framework, which takes place over periods of the strategy tied in with Spending Review cycles.

 - NEB provide advice to the Chief Executive on progress of the delivery aspects of the strategy.